+O1 EMBRACE

 EMBRACE AND EMBELLISH LIVE MOMENTS

 Audience first.
 Look for the convergence of live moments and audience interests, then figure out how/if your brand can add or embellish the experience for them.
 Embrace existing behaviours, don't create new ones.

+02

-02 ASSESS THE BALANCE OF LIVE VERSUS ON DEMAND WITH YOUR AUDIENCE IN MIND
+ASSESS THE BALANCE OF LIVE VERSUS ON DEMAND WITH YOUR AUDIENCE IN MIND

 Think about the balance of media that people want on demand versus what they want live.
 This will vary considerably across demographics and for the live moment itself.

+AT THIS MEANS FOR BRANDS

+03

-03 THINK MEASURING AND MONITORING
+THINK MEASURING AND MONITORING

 Measuring and monitoring in real time will go up the priority list.
 Make use of real time data to enhance people's live experiences.

+04

-$\mathbf{O}\mathbf{A}$ LOOK AT CONSUMER BEHAVIOUR AROUND PAST LIVE EXPERIENCES in real time.
+LOOK AT CONSUMER BEHAVIOUR AROUND PAST LIVE EXPERIENCES

 How have people commented or reacted during past live events?
 What can we learn about their behaviour?
 Perhaps there are common threads in this data that can inform the idea or activation of live for your brand.

+05

+ENHANCE AND ENGAGE

 Enhance the participatory aspect of live for people - offer exclusive footage, stats and conversation alongside live events and programmes to enhance the experience.
 Be sure to engage with and respond to that live audience as they are consuming your live content.

+O6 CREATE OPPORTUNITIES TO GO LIVE YOURSELF

+Are there any areas of your decision journey where going live would benefit consumers?
+Live presents a real opportunity to build trust and genuine connections with people, demo-ing products, answering questions, providing exclusive behind the scenes footage, giving advice in real time.

+O / RETAIN BRAND VALUES

+With everything happening so quickly in real time, it can be hard to stick to brand values.
+Ensure this is front of mind when producing any video/broadcast content or commenting in real time.

-08 BRING LIVE TO PEOPLE THAT COULDN'T MAKE IT
+08BRING LIVE TO PEOPLE THAT COULDN'T MAKE IT

+There is real value in creating scarce content that is only available at a particular moment in time, but there will always be people who miss out.
+Think about how you bring the event to those that missed it, and how you can make this different and memorable for them.

+09

+HOW REGULATED IS THE CONTENT?